glotzerlab/hoomd-rs/doc/src/mc-tutorial/random-walk.md

 Now you have learned how to create a **microstate** with open boundary conditions and apply random translation **trial moves** to the points in it.

-Scroll back to the top of the page and refresh to see the simulation in action again.
+Now that you know how it works, scroll back to the top of the page and refresh to see the simulation in action again.
+Try pausing the simulation and advancing one step at a time.
+See if you can identify individual local trial moves.
+Notice that every particle moves at least a little bit on every step.

 The next section will show you how to apply custom boundary conditions and trial moves to the random walk.

 [The Rust Programming Language]: https://doc.rust-lang.org/stable/book/